unaiiM/SocksJS/README.md

 This project is in construction, still need to program socks4a client / server and socks5 client / server.
 For any question you can contact me on my mail; unaimatopi@gmail.com.

 ## Socks 4
-I created a socks4 client and server that will have all socks standart funcionalities.
+I created a socks4 client and server that will have all socks standart funcionalities:
+	- bind
+	- connect

 ### Client
 The client have a eventEmitter with three events: